ex Italia, ex Julina

-Giuseppe Dormio was build in 1904 as yard no. 133 in Napier & Miller shipyard in Glasgow.
-First owner was a Russian company FC Zvorono under the name Italia.
+Giuseppe Dormio was built in 1904 as yard no. 133 in Napier & Miller shipyard in Glasgow.
+The first owner was a Russian company FC Zvorono under the name Italia.
 Ships often change names and owners.
 Finally in 1928 was sold to an Italian armatore Giuseppe Dormio from Bari.
 He named the ship after his own.
 After the Italian surrender in 1943, like many other ships, Dormio became a part of a German Deutsche Mittelmeer Rederei from Hamburg and was in use of German Army.
 Ship was a classical example of well deck powered with a triple expansion steam engine of 144 HP.
 72 meters long and 12 meters wide.
 Sunken on August 11th 1944 on the way from Pula to Rijeka.
 Six crew members lost their life’s.

 Some historical data suggest that Dormio was hit by a torpedo from a Brit sub HMS Vivid.
 Soon turns out that Dormio actually hit an underwater mine just at the entrance of Vela Vrata in Kvarner Chanel.
 Vela Vrata is a quite narrow passage that leads from the open sea to Rijeka harbor.